jongoiko/nesemu/README.md

 The resulting `.jar` will be stored in the `build/` directory.

-**Note:** the project has developed and tested with JDK 20, but its compatibility with older JDK versions has not been thoroughly verified.
+**Note 1:** the project has been developed and tested with JDK 20, but its compatibility with older JDK versions has not been thoroughly verified.

+**Note 2:** [FlatLaf](https://github.com/JFormDesigner/FlatLaf) is used for the Swing GUI look and feel; its `.jar` is already included in the `lib/` directory.

 ## Usage